BIOCOOL - Bio-inspired Surfaces for the Evaporation Cooling of Building Envelopes

 Short Description

-Due to climate change and the need to reduce the overall energy demand in buildings and to avoid urban heat islands, there is an urgent need for further development of passive cooling techniques that reduce energy consumption, support the environment and the ecosystem, and provide a satisfactory level of comfort.
+Due to climate change and the need to reduce overall energy demand in buildings and avoid urban heat islands, there is an urgent need for the further development of passive cooling techniques that reduce energy consumption, support the environment and ecosystem, and provide a satisfactory level of comfort.
+The improvement of direct evaporative cooling systems for building envelopes aims to improve effectiveness for use in temperate climate zones.
+Bioinspiration has established itself in recent decades as an innovation method for developing sustainable solutions for the built environment.

-The building envelope is interpreted as an energy carrier and as an active element in the sense of ecosystem services, and the impact on urban space and environment is assessed in several scales and aspects.
+Integration into the building system, particularly the water cycle and energy management, and the impact on the urban space at pedestrian and neighborhood levels, are examined in concepts and simulations.
+The building envelope is interpreted as an energy carrier and an active element in terms of ecosystem services, and the impact on the urban space and environment is estimated at multiple scales and aspects.

 Project Partners